bufbuild-ru/docs/docs/cli/quickstart/index.md

 2024/04/23 14:23:35 Got a request to create a PET_TYPE_SNAKE named Ekans
 ```

 The Buf CLI is a powerful tool that streamlines the workflow for protocol buffer development.
 It provides a simple way to manage your `.proto` files, perform linting and breaking change detection, and generate code as a drop-in replacement for `protoc`.
-To see how you can more effectively work with Protobuf schemas in larger organizations, do the [Buf Schema Registry quicks](../../bsr/quickstart/) next.
+To see how you can more effectively work with Protobuf schemas in larger organizations, do the [Buf Schema Registry quickstart](../../bsr/quickstart/) next.

-## Related docs

-- Learn about [modules and workspaces](../modules-workspaces/) in more detail.
-- Read the [`buf.yaml`](../../configuration/v2/buf-yaml/) and [`buf.gen.yaml`](../../configuration/v2/buf-gen-yaml/) configuration file reference pages.